HOW TO REMOVE EFFLORESCENCE FROM CONCRETE PAVERS IN 6 EASY STEPS

 Using an efflorescence cleaner is generally simple.
 You’ll want to carefully follow the instructions provided by the manufacturer.
 This includes diluting according to the specified ratios and using the recommended tools and application techniques.

-Our Gator Efflorescence Cleaner can be applied in SIX EASY STEPS:
+Our Gator Efflorescence Cleaner can be applied in

 STEP 1 Dilute the efflorescence cleaner with water.
 The ideal mixture is four parts water to one part cleaner.
 (Remember to test a small patch prior to cleaning the entire surface!)

 STEP 2 Wet the paver surface with water.